Natural gas heaters to LPG: Can they be converted?

 Supply chargesOften, natural gas users pay a daily supply charge, even if no gas is used.

-Should I convert my natural gas heater to LPG?
+Converting a natural gas heater to LPG

 Deciding whether to convert your natural gas heater to LPG depends on several factors, including whether your appliance is suitable for conversion.
 Other considerations include your household's gas usage, the size of your home, and the local climate.